 3. Rent out your shoulder for strangers to cry on

-The great thing about being a professional friend is that you’re getting paid to have fun.
+The great thing about being a professional friend is getting paid to have fun.

 4. Sell your skills as a personal chef